Keeping Data Private

 Our browser has grown up and now runs (small) web applications.
 With one final step—user identity via cookies—it will be able to run all sorts of personalized online services.
 But capability demands responsibility: our browser must now secure cookies against adversaries interested in stealing them.
 Luckily, browsers have sophisticated systems for controlling access to cookies and preventing their misuse.

-Web security is a vast topic, covering browser, network, and applications security.
+Web security is a vast topic, covering browser, network, and application security.
 It also involves educating the user, so that attackers can’t mislead them into revealing their own secure data.
 This chapter can’t cover all of that: if you’re writing web applications or other security-sensitive code, this book is not enough.

 Cookies